 These shoes didn't do much to absorb impact when dropping down onto rocks from above, and they also didn't breathe well.
 They are also warmer than most hiking shoes.
-The Targhee II also failed to breathe well, but provided better foot protection and overall comfort.
-The membrane-less Juxt was the best breather of the bunch.
+Other hiking shoes failed to breathe well but provided better foot protection and overall comfort.

-The Moab 2 is the second-heaviest model in this review, weighing 2 lb.
+The Moab 2 is a relatively heavy shoe, weighing 2 lb.
 5.4 oz.
-This model has a similar build to popular hiking boots, and weighs as much as some of them.
-Great performance for a lower weight than these shoes is possible, such as in the HOKA ONE ONE Tor Summit WP.
-If weight isn't an issue, the Keen Targhee II offers more stability and support for just an ounce more.
+This model has a similar build to popular hiking boots and weighs as much as some of them.
+Great performance for a lower weight than these shoes is very possible, as several pairs, we tested fall below the weight of this model.
+If weight isn't an issue, better boots offer more stability and support for as little an ounce more.

 This shoe does have some positive attributes in the support and stability department.
 The forefoot is 4.75 inches at its widest point, providing a stable base for pushing off with power.
 We also liked the insole, which has an added layer of denser foam on its back half.
 For experienced hikers, this shoe has enough support for day hiking and overnight backpacking adventures.
-For extended backpacking trips, though, you'll be better off with the Keen Targhee II or the versatile The North Face Ultra 109 GTX.
+For extended backpacking trips, though, you'll be better off with something that has a more substantial midsole.

-The Moab 2 scored at the top of the competition in terms of traction.
+The Moab 2 scored at the top of the competition regarding traction.
 The Vibram TC5+ outsole features a unique combination of ovals, curved v-shapes, and swooping grooves, as well as varying degrees of rubber density.
 This high-friction sole stuck to dry rock better than all the rest, allowing us to have fun in confidence on steep rock scrambles.
-It gripped above average traction on wet rock, mud, and snow as well.
+It gripped above-average traction on wet rock, mud, and snow as well.
 Its drawback in this metric was going uphill in loose, dry sediment, where its lugs didn't dig into the earth well.
-Only two other models, The North Face Ultra 109 GTX and Salomon X Ultra 2 GTX, scored on the same level or better in traction.

 The Moab 2 offered moderate versatility throughout our testing period.
 It can do most things you want from a hiking shoe, but in every use or category, there was a shoe that did it better.
-It handles rough terrain for short periods, but the HOKA ONE ONE Tor Summit WP Low is more comfortable and supportive.
-It endures moderate backpacking trips, but at the same price point and performing better is the Targhee II.
-These shoes look like hiking shoes, and for around town, we preferred the more subtle Vasque Juxt.
+It handles rough terrain for short periods; we found other boots to be more comfortable and supportive.
+These shoes look like hiking shoes, and for around town, we preferred a more subtle style.
 You could pick up the pace and jog in these shoes, but several other models are much more supportive and comfortable for running.
 Still, we liked that this shoe was capable in the backyard and on our favorite hiking trails, despite rarely being our first choice.

 At the end of the testing period, the signs of wear and tear on the Moab 2 were a few tiny nicks in the midsole and trace scuffing on the outsole.
-Although the general design of this model resembles the Columbia Redmond, the craftsmanship in the Merrell shoe is superior, with higher quality mesh which is less exposed.
-The toe protection is also more robust, yet we prefer toe caps that extend over the top of the toe box to prevent delamination.
+Among the less expensive shoes, we tested the craftsmanship in the Merrell shoe is superior, with higher quality mesh which is less exposed.
+The toe protection is also more robust, yet we prefer toe caps extending over the toe box's top to prevent delamination.
 We also give more confidence to double-stitched seams in high flex areas, which this model lacks.
 We expect the Vibram outsole to have a lot of life in it.
-The Asolo Agent GV provided the most durability of all contenders.

 — Ross Robinson